mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 {key : {val : insert}} // insert == true if sites were inserted at this key
 ```

-The animation shows an example, where our previous change_log is updated with an insertion of 3 elements {20, 21, 22} at index 6:
+The animation shows an example, where our previous change_log is updated with an insertion of three elements {20, 21, 22} at index 6:

 ![]({{ site.baseurl }}/assets/TetianaBlogFigs/insert_animation_small.gif){:style="width: 100%; align: center;"}

-In addition to change_log, we now also use segments_log to store the inserted segments.
+In addition to change_log, we now also use segments_log to store the inserted segment.
 The `std::unordered_map` allows constant time access by key.

 After the insert mutation is added to the change_log: `{6, {0, true}}` and segments_log: `{6, {20, 21, 22}}`, we also add an additional element to know where the inserted segment ends.
 Specifically, in this case the element is `{9, {-2, false}}`, where the `key` corresponds to the (insert index + segment size): `9 = 6 + 3` and `value` corresponds to the sites shift up to now (remove 2 sites && remove 3 sites && insert 3 sites): `-2 = -2 + (-3) + 3`.